DLkon/rock-paper-sicssors/readme.md

-This is my first game make it Java Script, please en
+This is my first game make it Java Script, please enjoy it!